Skill with prizes (SWPs)

 An example of a game where the element of chance should be disregarded is chess, where the element of chance introduced by determining who is to play as white and black is so small as to be likely to be considered irrelevant.

 Where the game does not involve an element of chance it may still be considered to be presented as involving an element of chance.
-You will need to look at:
+We'll take into account the following:

-- What the game is called and whether it contains language associated with gambling
+- The name of the game and whether it contains language associated with gambling games.
+For example ‘stake’ and ‘jackpot’.

-- Whether the game involves the player in actions associated with gambling including (but not limited to) placing chips or markers on numbers, or engaging in prediction
+- Whether the game involves the player in actions associated with gambling including (but not limited to) placing chips or markers on numbers.

 Any one of these factors by itself may not be enough to classify a machine as a gaming machine.
 For example, a picture of dice in a game by itself doesn’t necessarily make it a gaming machine.